PBarkema/Donders-IV-code-portfolio/README.md

 ---

 ## 🎓 Impact
-This pipeline is currently utilized in the **Kietzmann Lab** (Donders Institute) for MEG-analysis.
+This pipeline is currently used in the **Kietzmann Lab** (Donders Institute) for MEG-analysis.
 The results provide evidence that cortical variance is structured and functionally relevant to how the human brain recognizes object classes.